-(iii) Present clearly (but briefly) any views and arguments that you are criticizing.
+(ii) Present clearly (but briefly) any views and arguments that you are criticizing.

 Only cover the minimum that is needed for your own thesis to make sense, for this section should comprise no more than 50% of your essay.
+Avoid long block quotations in doing this, since they don't provide evidence that you understand the material.
+Instead, summarise these arguments in your own words, using brief quotes if they're helpful.